ncatlab/nlab-content/pages/2/7/0/1/11072/content.md

     }
 \end{imagefromfile}

-Curiously, this homotopy-theoretic realization of the exponential modality
+Curiously, this homotopy-theoretic realization of the exponential modality (beware the little subtlety of whether or not to reflect onto [[pointed homotopy types]])

 $$
-  !
-  \;\equiv\;
   \Sigma^\infty \circ \Omega^\infty
   \;\colon\;
   Spectra \to Spectra